|

 posts supporting an awning.
 Once noted for its haberdashery

-it drew clientele from far a field.
+it drew clientele from far afield.
 Like many of the old

 buildings in Swan St it now sells gifts and curios.